Kenya Beach Holidays

-Southern Kenya is one of the world’s greatest safari hot-spots at the moment, and can hold its own even among the finest destinations.
-It is known for its remarkable wildlife, culture and diversity.
-When thinking of Kenya, the mind conjures up images of rolling savannas, great animal migrations and the snow-capped Kilimanjaro.
+Southern Kenya is one of the world’s greatest safari hot-spots at the moment and can hold its own even among the finest destinations.
+It is known for its remarkable wildlife, culture, and diversity.
+When thinking of Kenya, the mind conjures up images of rolling savannas, great animal migrations, and the snow-capped Kilimanjaro.
 It is a place whose history remains mysterious, and where you can truly experience the rhythm that is unique to Africa.
 However, Kenya is not the first place that pops into our mind when thinking of a tropical paradise.

 The coast to the south of Mombasa is dotted with small coastal villages, and vast expanses of white sandy beaches fringed with palm trees.
-The azure waters of the Indian Ocean hides patches of beautiful coral reef.
+The azure waters of the Indian Ocean hide patches of beautiful coral reef.
 The waters are calm, instantly turning the entire area into a diver’s dream.
 These reefs are teeming with marine life; schools of fish, sea turtles and dolphins never stray far from the shelter of the coral.
-All of this is encompassed by lush rain forest with abundant bird and wildlife, including rare Colobus monkeys and leopards.
+All of this is encompassed by lush rainforest with abundant bird and wildlife, including rare Colobus monkeys and leopards.

 A wide range of resorts and hotels are scattered along the south coast, allowing visitors to relax and enjoy the best this natural paradise has to over, with excellent standards of service and cuisine.
-If you are looking for a base, Mombasa is good place to start, as most international flights go through here, but flights can take you directly to Malindi as well.
+If you are looking for a base, Mombasa is an excellent place to start, as most international flights go through here, but flights can take you directly to Malindi as well.

 One must-see highlight on the pristine coast is the small town of Malindi.
 But before you head to Malindi, be sure to stop at Watamu en-route.
 Why?
 Have you ever seen turtles nesting?
 I thought not…

 These turtles are now an endangered species through the loss of their habitat, poachers and natural threats to the young hatchlings.
-Local establishments are making the effort to protect them.
+Local establishments are making an effort to protect them.
 Freshly laid eggs are moved to a secure site for incubation.
 When the eggs hatch, the little turtles are carried to the shoreline, where they are safely delivered to the sea.
 You can ask locally for advice on how to get involved in the project.

 Now, for a safari with a bite; if you like snakes, BioKen Snake Farm in Watamu extracts snake poison for anti-venom purposes.
 They also specialize in tracking, catching and releasing monsters like Pythons, Cobras and the fatal Puff Adder and Mamba.
 Day trips to find snakes are possible if you arrange it in advance.

 Off to Malindi in the central strip of beaches.
 This is where Ernest Hemingway concocted “The Old Man and The Sea”.
 It is here where Vasco da Gama came ashore.
 Malindi and its surrounding areas are so steeped in history and mystery that it will leave you reeling.
-It is a mere 125 kilometers from Mombasa, boasting world class hotels and a pulsing nightlife.
+It is a mere 125 kilometers from Mombasa, boasting world-class hotels and a pulsing nightlife.

 If you have some extra time, visit the Marafa Depression northwest of Malindi.
 It is locally known as Hell’s Kitchen due to an extensive series of gorges and gullies, turning it into an otherworldly landscape.